 Singapore – Problems with Water & Solutions

 In today’s age of abundance in Singapore, one can never imagine a time where there is no water flowing from our taps, but such a scenario has indeed played out in the past.
 Back in 1963, Singapore had to undergo emergency water rationing, water access was cut for 6 hours 4 times a week!
-We had to rely mostly on imported water from Malaysia which drew its water supply from the river sources that it had, hence when a severe drought hit the entire region, rainfall was greatly reduced and lowered the supply of water which resulted in a shortage for Singapore.
+Despite having water agreements signed with Malaysia, Malaysia drew its water supply from the river sources that it had, hence when a severe drought hit the entire region, rainfall was greatly reduced and lowered the supply of water which resulted in a shortage for Singapore.

-Through the various water agreements signed between Singapore and Malaysia since, Singapore has managed to secure more stable water sources by branching out to other forms of water sources.
+Through meticulous and excellent forecasting, Singapore has managed to secure more stable water sources by branching out to other forms of water sources.
 Hence by relying less on imported water, Singapore by and large has managed to avoid history repeating itself when in more recent times Malaysia underwent water rationing when massive droughts hit again due to the global warming and climate change.

-Thus is the problem when relying too heavily on nature to provide clean water, Singapore has created what is now called the Four National Taps have been created and maintained over the years to support the current water usage of up to 430 million gallons per day
+Thus is the problem when relying too heavily on nature to provide clean water, Singapore’s Four National Taps have been created and maintained over the years to support the current water usage of up to 430 million gallons per day

 Imported water from the Linggiu Reservoir in Johor allows Singapore to draw a maximum of 250 million gallons per day and can support up to 60% of Singapore water needs if required, however the agreements will expire in 2061.

 Singapore has up to 17 various water catchment areas created from the various rivers and reservoirs, but despite the limited land, water catchment will increase to 90% of the land area through excellent engineering and water direction.